FRC4946/scouting-server/README.md

 Assuming you're using 2025 scouting server code, replace the Mac Address under the string computerAddress with the current computer's (This will make the tablets auto-fill the previous address with your current one, so later on you don't have to fill it in every time). <br/>
  <br/>
-I've got the server AND app working, how do I connect them? <br/> Before trying to send, ensure that the server computer and the tablet(s) have previously connected atleast once through Bluetooth.
+I've got the server AND app working, how do I connect them? <br/> Before trying to send, ensure that the server computer and the tablet(s) have previously connected at least once through Bluetooth.
 This allows sending permissions. <br/>
 Ensure the Pit/Main button is the same as the app you're connecting to, then hit the run button on the server and choose the directory for the CSV file to be saved, this file contains every piece of match data. <br/>
 Once the server is running and the tablets are ready, simply hit the run button with data.
 (IMPORTANT: The server can only handle up to 4 tablets sending at once, reccomended to do in groups of 3). <br/>
 Note: Under connections, however many rows are being filled with text indicate the amount of connections. <br/>
  <br/>
+ Everything works, but it's not an app I can pass around.
+How do I make it one? <br/> This way is a bit scuffed, but stick with me here <br/> Go into the files of the app on file explorer, and locate the bin to debug folders for both the bluetooth and windowed applications <br/>
+ Create a new folder, and copy and paste the windowed application files into it first <br/> Then, copy and paste the bluetooth debug files into the same folder.
+When asked about duplicate files, choose to skip the files rather than replace them <br/>
+ Once all this is done, I'd advise testing the exe file before compiling it into a zip file.
+If it works, congratulations!
+If it didn't, try again, we can do this indefinitely <br/>
 Last Updated: March 6th - 2025